 Dissertation or thesis research, internships, practicum, clinical electives, fellowship programs (whether or not you plan to earn credit).

-Travel to conferences, any other travel that is not curricular or not degree-related, or travel with a UW Registered Student Organization.
+Travel to conferences or any other travel that is not curricular or not degree-related.

 Faculty, other academic personnel, and staff